Reki43/Assignment-3/README.md

 **4. Enable UFW**

-Copy and paste the following command to enable UFW
+Copy and paste the following command to enable UFW[^5]:

 ```
 sudo ufw enable